-- (vi) use of semantic meta-tags in headers permit the addition of semantic information on documents, (the available fields are easily extended) - (vii) creates organised directory/file structure for (file-system) output, easily mapped with its clearly defined structure, with all text objects numbered, you know in advance where in each document output type, a bit of text will be found (e.g. from an SQL search, you know where to go to find the prepared html output or PDF etc.)... there is more; easy directory management and document associations, the document preparation (sub-)directory may be used to determine output (sub-)directory, the skin used, and the SQL database used, - (viii) "Concordance file" wordmap, consisting of all the words in a document and their (text/object) locations within the text, (and the possibility of adding vocabularies), - (ix) document content certification and comparison considerations: (a) the document and each object within it stamped with an md5 hash making it possible to easily check or guarantee that the substantive content of a document is unchanged, (b)version control, documents integrated with time based source control system, default RCS or CVS with use of \$Id: sisu_description.sst,v 1.25 2007/08/23 12:22:36 ralph Exp \$ tag, which SiSU checks - (x) SiSU 's minimalist markup makes for meaningful "diffing" of the substantive content of markup-files, - (xi) easily skinnable, document appearance on a project/site wide, directory wide, or document 39 instance level easily controlled/changed, - (xii) in many cases a regular expression may be used (once in the document header) to define all or part of a documents structure obviating or reducing the need to provide structural markup within the document, - (xiii) prepared files may be batch process, documents produced are static files so this needs to be done only once but may be repeated for various reasons as desired (updated content, addition of new output formats, updated technology document presentations/representations) - (xiv) possible to pre-process, which permits: the easy creation of standard form documents, and templates/term-sheets, or; building of composite documents (master documents) from other sisu marked up documents, or marked up parts, i.e. import documents or parts of text into a main document should this be desired there is a considerable degree of future-proofing, output representations are "upgradeable", and how document formats may be added.
+(vii) creates organised directory/file structure for (file-system) output, easily mapped with its 35 clearly defined structure, with all text objects numbered, you know in advance where in each document output type, a bit of text will be found (e.g. from an SQL search, you know where to go to find the prepared html output or PDF etc.)... there is more; easy directory management and document associations, the document preparation (sub-)directory may be used to determine output (sub-)directory, the skin used, and the SQL database used,

+(viii) "Concordance file" wordmap, consisting of all the words in a document and their (text/ 36 object) locations within the text, (and the possibility of adding vocabularies),

+(ix) document content certification and comparison considerations: (a) the document and each object within it stamped with an md5 hash making it possible to easily check or guarantee that the substantive content of a document is unchanged, (b)version control, documents integrated with time based source control system, default RCS or CVS with use of \$Id: sisu_description.sst,v 1.25 2007/08/23 12:22:36 ralph Exp \$ tag, which SiSU checks

+(x) SiSU 's minimalist markup makes for meaningful "diffing" of the substantive content of ${38}$ markup-files,

+(xi) easily skinnable, document appearance on a project/site wide, directory wide, or document 39 instance level easily controlled/changed,

+(xii) in many cases a regular expression may be used (once in the document header) to define 40 all or part of a documents structure obviating or reducing the need to provide structural markup within the document, there is a considerable degree of future-proofing, output representations are "upgradeable", and ${43}$ new document formats may be added.

+(xiii) prepared files may be batch process, documents produced are static files so this needs to 41 be done only once but may be repeated for various reasons as desired (updated content, addition of new output formats, updated technology document presentations/representations)

+(xiv) possible to pre-process, which permits: the easy creation of standard form documents, 42 and templates/term-sheets, or; building of composite documents (master documents) from other sisu marked up documents, or marked up parts, i.e. import documents or parts of text into a main document should this be desired

-- (xv) there is a considerable degree of future-proofing, output representations are "upgradeable", and new document formats may be added: (a) modular, (thanks in no small part to Ruby) another output format required, write another module.... (b) easy to update output formats (eg html, XHTML, LaTeX/PDF produced can be updated in program and run against whole document set), (c) easy to add, modify, or have alternative syntax rules for input, should you need to, - (xvi) scalability, dependent on your file-system (ext3, Reiserfs, XFS, whatever) and on the relational database used (currently Postgresql and SQLite), and your hardware,
+(xv) there is a considerable degree of future-proofing, output representations are "upgradeable", 44 and new document formats may be added: (a) modular, (thanks in no small part to Ruby) another output format required, write another module.... (b) easy to update output formats (eg html, XHTML, LaTeX/PDF produced can be updated in program and run against whole document set), (c) easy to add, modify, or have alternative syntax rules for input, should you need to,

+(xvi) scalability, dependent on your file-system (ext3, Reiserfs, XFS, whatever) and on the 45 relational database used (currently Postgresql and SQLite), and your hardware,

-(xvii) only marked up files need be backed up, to secure the larger document set pro- 46 duced,
+(xvii) only marked up files need be backed up, to secure the larger document set pro- ${46}$ duced,